Heinie Manush: Washington Senators

 On June 13, 1930, the Browns traded Manush with pitcher Alvin Crowder to the Washington Senators in exchange for left fielder Goose Goslin, with whom Manush had battled for the 1928 batting title.
 It was reported at the time of the trade that the team owners were trying to rid themselves of players who held out, Manush and Goslin both having been holdouts at the start of the 1930 season.
 In the second half of the 1930 season, Manush took over Goslin's spot as Washington's left fielder, starting 86 games at the position and batting .362.
 In 1931, Manush started 146 games in left field and compiled a .307 batting average.

 In 1932, Manush had one of the best seasons of his career.
 Continuing as the Senators' left fielder, he compiled a .342 batting average, fourth highest in the American League, and finished third in American League MVP voting behind Jimmie Foxx and Lou Gehrig.
 He also ranked among the league's leaders with 214 hits (second), 121 runs scored (third), 324 total bases (fifth), 14 triples (fifth), a .520 slugging percentage (sixth), and 116 RBIs (sixth).

 Manush had another strong season in 1933.
 Appearing in 150 games in left field, he compiled the second highest batting average (.336) in the American League, trailing only Jimmie Foxx.
 He led the American League with 221 hits and 17 triples and ranked third in the league with 115 runs scored and 302 total bases.
 He also had a pair of long hitting streaks, first a 26 gamer one then a 33-game hitting streak in 1933 and finished third in the American League MVP voting.
-He helped lead the 1933 Washington Senators to the American League pennant with a 99-53 record.
+Between June 10th and June 23rd, Manush recorded 30 hits in 10 games, a MLB record and batted .600 (30–50) during that streak.
+His batting average increased from .303 to .354.
+He helped lead the 1933 Washington Senators to the American League pennant with a 99–53 record.

 The Senators lost the 1933 World Series to the New York Giants, four games to one.
 Manush had only two hits and two walks, though he also scored two runs, batting just .111 in 20 plate appearances during the 1933 World Series.
 In Game 4, Manush was ejected by umpire Charlie Moran after arguing Moran's calling Manush out on a close play at first base.
 The Senators lost the game in the 11th inning, and the ejection of Manush was bitterly denounced by the Senators after the loss.
 After the game, baseball commissioner Kenesaw Mountain Landis opined that Manush should not have been ejected and ruled that Manush would be permitted to play the next day.
 Manush confessed 31 years later to his actual conduct on that day.
 He recalled beating out the throw at first, which would have been a turning point in the game with Goose Goslin already on second base.
 Manush was so angry at the call that he had pulled on Moran's rubber bow tie: